 Those increases pushed both Brent and WTI out of technically oversold territory for the first time in six days.

 Data from the U.S. Energy Information Administration (EIA) showed U.S. crude stocks fell last week, the first weekly decline after nine straight increases.

 Crude inventories fell 237,000 barrels in the week to March 10.
 Analysts had forecast an increase of 3.7 million barrels.

 "Inventories are still a concern, but the EIA report signaled that stockpiles are not quite as big a concern as previously thought," said Stewart Glickman, head of energy research at CFRA Research in New York.

 The IEA said global inventories rose in January for the first time in six months despite OPEC output cuts, but oil prices still drew support from the monthly report which said if the cartel sticks to production curbs the market should see a deficit of 500,000 barrels per day (bpd) in the first half.

 "For those looking for a rebalancing of the oil market the message is that they should be patient, and hold their nerve," the IEA said.

-OPEC said on Nov.
+OPEC agreed on Nov.
 30 it would cut 1.2 million bpd during the first half of 2017, and on Dec.
 10 that non-OPEC producers would cut about 600,000 bpd from their output.
-Brent spiked above $58 in early January.

-Last week, futures prices plummeted more than 8 percent, their biggest declines since early November, as U.S. crude inventories surged much more than expected to a record high.
+Last week, futures prices plummeted more than 8 percent, their biggest declines since early November, as U.S. crude inventories surged to a record high.